Synapxe-DNA/healthhub-content-optimization/README.md

 ## Pushing to GitHub

+> [!WARNING]
-> **⚠️ Warning:** Refrain from pushing into `main` branch directly — it is bad practice.
+> Refrain from pushing into `main` branch directly — it is bad practice.
 Always create a new branch and make your changes on your new branch.

 Every time you complete a feature or change on a branch and want to push it to GitHub to make a pull request, you need to ensure you lint your code.